vargagabi/VampireSurvivorsLike/issues.md

 Issues:

-	-in multiplayer, pause game -> settings -> other player resumes game settings menu still visible
+	-you can hear the effects sound even when disabled -in multiplayer, pause game -> settings -> other player resumes game settings menu still visible
 Fixed:
 	-tree's placement on map is gridlike